TechGrounds-Cloud8/cloud8-Rolfsijtema/week5cloud8/AWS-13 Files, AppServices, CDN, DNS, Database.md

 1. What is "Aurora" for?

-Image result for What is Aurora aws
 Amazon Aurora is a relational database management system (RDBMS) built for the cloud with full MySQL and PostgreSQL compatibility.

-2. What does "subject" replace compared to how it was done before?
 Aurora gives you the performance and availability of commercial-grade databases at one-tenth the cost.

-3. Can i and how to combine "subject" with other services?
-4. What is "subject" for?
-5. What is the difference between "subject" and other similar services

 The Amazon RDS Data Service API contains several data types that various actions use.